soumyesh-panda-personal/namaste-react-2/README.md

     --> parent componentDidMount -->child(1) componentDidMount -->child(n) componentDidMount
 84. constructor + render = collaboratively is termed as the render phase. --> **This is very fast**
 85. componentDidMount = is termed as the commit phase. --> **This is expensive and takes time.Just like API calls**
-86. Hence first react does the render phase first and then the commit phase. **This is the reason, React works so fast.**
+86. Hence first react does the render phase and then the commit phase. **This is the reason, React works so fast.**
+87. Doing an API call from componentDidMount from the class component.
+88. create a local state variable with in class component.
+Updating the state variable using this.setState.
+Destructured the state variable data and rendered it.
+89. **COMPONENT life cycle Methods**
+90. /***
+****Mounting cycle -:
+-- constructor gets called
+-- Render() gets called
+-- [Here our initial data loads]
+-- Component Did Mount gets called
+-- [API call happens here]
+-- [this.setState is called here and state varaible is updated]
+**** Update cycle
+-- render() called with API data and the HTML loads
+-- Then it calls componentDidUpdate()
+*
+*
+*
+/
+91. componentWillUnmount() - This will get called, when you leave the current page/component. *For example*, lets call a setInterval() in which we pass function to be called after each second.
+Then it will be recursive.
+We also need to clear it, so that clearInterval() for the same, we shall write in the componentWillUnmount().
+92. **IMP logic for UseEffect hook** --> In case of functional component, if we need to call clearInterval for the setInterval(), we call it with in return of useEffect hook.
+Code eg:
+->  useEffect( () => {
+    const timer = setInterval(()=> {
+        console.log("call recursively");
+    }, 1000);

+    return () => {
+        console.log("return from useEffect()")
+        clearInterval(timer);
+    }
+})